 The founder was Oreste Gozzini who in 1850 started the trading of both ancient and modern books in a shop located in Piazza del Duomo (Cathedral Square).
 In 1878 was in Via S. Egidio 10.

 In 1887 it had a branch in Rome, 44, Sant’Ignazio street.
 Thereafter, following several relocations, in 1959 it finally settled in via Ricasoli, where it is now, run by the heirs of the same family.

-The present-day owners (Pietro, Francesco and Edoardo Chellini), father, son and nephew, are the fourth, fifth and sixth generation of the family, concerned with this activity.
+The present-day owners (Francesco and Edoardo Chellini), father and son, are the fifth and sixth generation of the family, concerned with this activity.

 The Bookshop is located in the XVII century rooms of Alfani Palace and it shows modern display windows, realized in 1966.

 The interior is furnished with high wooden shelves, where one can find editions of any kind, with the exception of detective stories, thrillers, and school books.